wp-plugins/appointment-booking-calendar/README.txt

 = The Special Dates Tab =

 The "Restricted Dates" tab into the calendar settings lets you use a different time-slots schedule for specific dates.
-For example you can have the same time-slots available for all Tuesdays inthe appointment booking calendar, but if you want to offer different time-slots on a specific Tuesday then you can use the "Special Dates" tab to overwrite the time-slots for that date.
+For example you can have the same time-slots available for all Tuesdays in the appointment booking calendar, but if you want to offer different time-slots on a specific Tuesday then you can use the "Special Dates" tab to overwrite the time-slots for that date.

 To use this section click a date into the date picker that appears on the "Restricted Dates" tab and a floating panel will appear for editing the available time-slots for the selected date.

-= Available Languages and Addinng New Languages / Translations =
+= Available Languages and Adding New Languages / Translations =

 The current translations are already available for both the appointment calendar and public booking form: